 “Strategy without tactics is the slowest route to victory.
 Tactics without strategy is the noise before defeat.” ― Sun Tzu, The Art of War

-Strategy is a complicated high level scheme, aiming at achieving “one or more goals under conditions of uncertainty“.
+The strategy is a complicated high-level scheme, aiming at achieving “one or more goals under conditions of uncertainty“.